scailable/sclbl-tutorials/README.md

-# Scailable demos
+# Scailable tutorials & FAQ
-> Last updated 12-05-2020.
+> Last updated 26-05-2020.

-In this public repository we gather all tutorials that describe the the use of Scailable services.
+In this public repository we gather tutorials, frequently asked questions, and showcases.
+If you are encountering any problems using our services or have suggestions for improvements, please do let us know by [creating a new issue](https://github.com/scailable/sclbl-tutorials/issues/new).

 ## Tutorials